 Other models canalize species’ responses to the environment into production and investment.
 Most models of inter-annual competition [most explicit examples of ‘modern coexistence theory’ (e.g. Chesson et al., 2004; Angert et al., 2009)] fall into this camp.
 Species produce (via investment in offspring, tissue, etc.) differentially depending on the environment each year and outcomes are mediated through density.
 While these models may seem disconnected from timing, they are built on the idea that how well species are ‘matched’ to the environment varies across both species and years, and determines the density-independent component of fitness.
 Some models explicitly define this ‘match’ based on phenology (Chesson & Huntly, 1993; Chesson et al., 2004; Facelli, Chesson & Barnes, 2005), highlighting how phenology often relates to production and, thus, investment across years.
 Further, they almost always model the environment as a distribution (Chesson & Huntly, 1997; Chesson, 2000), which provides the opportunity for the environment to alter the competitive environment each year and, thus, structure coexistence.

-A model where species vary both when they start an event and how much they invest would capture the important attributes of fundamental tracking—combining head-start advantages from being early with production variation based on the resource environment.
+A model where species vary both when they start an event and how much they invest would capture the important attributes of fundamental tracking, combining head-start advantages from being early with production variation based on the resource environment.
 To our knowledge, however, most models approach these questions separately, although models of bet-hedging come closest (Gourbiere & Menu, 2009; Tufto, 2015).

 (5) Frontiers of community assembly models

 A model that explicitly includes the linked decisions of when to time an event and how much offspring/tissue to produce during the event could provide insights on the relative importance of each aspect of this process.
-Such a model could be adapted to address multiple questions of tracking, including how these decisions (‘when’ and ‘how much’) may trade-off and which other traits may be most strongly linked to tracking, as well as explicitly modeling the costs and benefits of tracking in stationary systems—a critical precursor to extending it to non-stationary systems.
+Such a model could be adapted to address multiple questions of tracking, including how these decisions (‘when’ and ‘how much’) may trade-off and which other traits may be most strongly linked to tracking, as well as explicitly modelling the costs and benefits of tracking in stationary systems – a critical precursor to extending it to non-stationary systems.